MaahirG/DepthDataApplication/README.md

-# Realsense Depth Data Recording Pipeline
+# Realsense Depth Data Recording + Analysis Application

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MaahirG/DepthDataApplication/blob/master/DepthCNN.ipynb)

-## Architecture
+## Collection Pipeline Architecture
 To make the application easy to use, and start right when the TX2/Xavier is powered on, I used a service file(.service) that runs a script (.sh) that initiates the recording application (./recording.out) upon start up.

 ### Quick Start